FilipW98/Nestor/README.md

 </div>

 <div align="center">
  Nestor is a web page build on Wordpress with Advanced Custom Fields.
 I build this page based on Figma mockup.
 This is one of many projects I created working in Happy Island company.
+For the purpose of presenting the project, sensitive customer data has been replaced.
 </div>